 You are here

-To further help SVS members better meet challenges they are facing in their practices (as reported in the 2015 SVS Annual Practice Trends Survey, see below), the Society is working with an esteemed legal health firm to produce a series of hot topic articles and webinars to address specific issues of concerns.
+To further help SVS members better meet challenges they are facing in their practices, the Society is working with health experts to produce a series of hot topic articles and webinars to address specific issues of concern.

 Vascular disease is on the rise and the number of patients receiving vascular care in the OBL is also on the rise.
 Research suggests the number of OBLs will increase at an annual growth rate of 7% through 2027.
 OBLs benefit the healthcare system, patients and payors.
 Learn tips for getting your OBL accredited; the value of OBLs for patients and payors; and why one physician started an ASC.
 This webinar is hosted by the Section on Outpatient and Office Vascular Care (SOOVC/OBL Section).

 Join SVS Coding Committee review the development of E/M changes including rationale; the E/M code set; how to employ the E/M changes to your practice; financial impact of E/M to vascular specialty and practices; and how the specialty can promote more favorable reimbursement strategies and coverage.

 Vascular surgeons are employed primarily across three practice models: private practice and group practice, traditional academic health systems and larger healthcare systems (i.e., Kaiser Permanente).
 Through this webinar we will explore the opportunities and potential limitations, inherent within each employment model.